hyper63/tour/README.md

 yarn play
 ```

-Open the index.js file in your editor, everytime you type, you should see the results
+Open the `index.js` file in your editor, everytime you type, you should see the results
 appear in your terminal.

+In the `index.js` file you will notice a `sandbox` section, this is where you want to put the code snippets during the tour, while you can cut and paste, I would recommend you copy them and then save the `index.js`, and see the results appear in your terminal window.

+> NOTE: after each section, there will be a note to `clear the sandbox` this means to delete all of the code between the `<sandbox></sandbox>`

 ---